-The improvements completed to date and those anticipated as part of contract RR-12-4079 have been and will continue to be consistent with the Illinois Tollway's desire for sustainable facilities.
-It is anticipated that the improvements that were not completed as part of the original

-Facilities' Capital Program will be addressed as part of contract RR-12-4079 as budget permits.
+The improvements completed to date and those anticipated as part of Contract RR-12-4079 have been and will continue to be consistent with the Illinois Tollway's desire for sustainable facilities.
+It is anticipated that the improvements that were not completed as part of the original Facilities' Capital Program will be addressed as part of contract RR-12-4079 as budget permits.

 The prototype master plan developed for the reconstruction of maintenance facilities has been implemented at Maintenance Facility M-1 (Alsip).
 Work was completed in 2015.
-Construction commenced at Maintenance Facilities M-6 (Marengo) and M-7 (Rockford) and is scheduled to be completed in 2018.
+Construction at Maintenance Facilities M-6 (Marengo) and M-7 (Rockford) was completed in 2018.